Not4PplPrsn/myApp/README.md

 ## Contents
 ### MainScreens
 #### Screen1
 This screen provide a brief overveiw of the business what it has to offer.
-Briefly explaines thte
+Briefly explaines the each course and what it teaches.

 #### Screen2
+This screen
 #### Screen3
 #### Screen4